wazo-platform/wazo-docker/README.md

   parameters (mount, config, variable)
 * When running softphone on the same host than docker, don't use 127.0.0.1:5060, but use *public* IP (i.e. 192.168.x.x:5060)

+## Security

+This project has not been developed to be used on production nor exposed on internet Here is a non-exhaustive list of security concerns that has been found during development

+* wazo-phoned expose all unsecured endpoints through nginx